RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hn_en.md

   - The moderator sends the "Mission_complete" message to the robot.
 - **If there are remaining sessions**:
   - The moderator sends the "Go_to_next_session" message to the robot.
-  - The participant moves to the next team area and wears the Oculus Rift & Touch.
+  - The participant moves to the next team area and wears the Meta Quest 2.
   - The operator presses the Go_to_next_session button.
   - Return to step 5.